Ifeoluwa00/Project-1/README.md

 ### Process ?

-1. Display a dummy image for all single characters
+1. I displayed a dummy image for all single characters

-2. Make a HTTP request to populate your frontend application using the API
+2. I Made a HTTP request to populate your frontend application using the API

- - Display a list with the names of each person from the API request.
+- I Displayed a list with the names of each person from the API request.
 - On Clicking any name, display the details of that user on the screen, with name, gender, height only.

-3. All implementations should be done using es6.
+3. All implementations was done using es6.

-4. Make your design pretty and responsive.
+4. My design is pretty and responsive.

-5. When you are done, host on heroku or netlify (link should be added to your turned in field on Teams)
+5. I hosted on netlify